sestaton/Pairfq/README.md

 **UTILITIES**

 In the Pairfq/utils subdirectory are several stand-alone scripts for working with paired-end FastA/Q files.
-Briefly, the scripts included are:
+Briefly, the scripts (and their functions) included are:

 * **pairs_to_interleaved.pl**